mouhamaddev/django-async-framework/docs/index.md

 Django is a powerful web framework, but its async support is still a work in progress.
 Some parts play well with async, others don’t.
 Django Async Framework aims to fill in those gaps by giving a fully async-first way to build with Django.

-You can find the documentation for the project at [https://mouhamaddev.github.io/django-async-framework/](https://mouhamaddev.github.io/django-async-framework/).

 ### Getting Started